jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 **Description:**<br/>
-Notebooks can be used to rapidly generate user interfaces where students and instructors can interact with code through slidebars, entry boxes and toggle buttons.
+Notebooks can be used to rapidly generate user interfaces where students and instructors can interact with code through sliders, entry boxes, and toggle buttons.
 The code can run numerical simulations or perform simple computations, and the output is often a graph or image.